Fruit dove: Taxonomy

 The many species of this genus can be further grouped by geography and by certain shared characteristics.
 The fruit doves of the Sunda Islands and northern Australia, such as the pink-headed fruit dove and banded fruit dove, have comparatively longer tails than other species, and are notable for their solid colouration on the head, neck and breast, with a black band across the belly.
 Another grouping can be made of certain fruit doves endemic to New Guinea, the Moluccas, and the Bismarck Archipelago, including the carunculated fruit dove, knob-billed fruit dove, and others; these are notable for their grey colouration on the head or shoulder and/or enlarged cere (part of the bill).
 This group is uncharacteristically not sexually dimorphic, meaning males and females look alike.
 The orange dove, golden dove, and whistling dove, all endemic to Fiji and sometimes placed in their own genus Chrysoena, have in common their small size, compact shape, yellow or orange colouration in the males, and hair-like body feathers.
 They also are known for their rather un-pigeon-like vocalizations, which sound like snapping, barking, or whistling, respectively.
 Finally, the Pacific Islands provide homes to a number of species that share generally green colouration with crimson caps or crowns, ventriloquial cooing or hooting, and a distinct texture of the breast feathers.

-Recent evidence suggests Ptilinopus as presently defined is paraphyletic as Alectroenas and Drepanoptila are embedded within it.
+A molecular study published in 2010 found that the genus Ptilinopus was paraphyletic with the genera Alectroenas containing the blue pigeons and Drepanoptila containing the cloven-feathered dove embedded within it.
+This result was confirmed by a more comprehensive study of the fruit doves by Alice Cibois and collaborators that was published in 2014.
+Rather than expanding Ptilinopus to include the morphologically distinct blue pigeons, the genus has been split with two species moved to the resurrected genus Megaloprepia and nine species moved to the resurrected genus Ramphiculus.
+Even after these changes, genetic evidence indicates that Ptilinopus remains paraphyletic.
+Cibois and collaborators proposed resurrecting an additional genus, Chrysoena, but in their analysis the statistical support for some of the nodes was weak and this proposal has not been generally adopted.